 New Zealand Trophy Red Stag Hunt – Kaikoura

-Whether your first or next New Zealand trophy Red Stag hunt, you will find your home away from home here with this lovely family owned and operated remote lodge.
-Well known as the home to numerous trophy Red Stag world records.
+Whether your first or next New Zealand trophy Red Stag hunt, you will find your home away from home here.
+You are sure to fall in love with this lovely family owned and operated remote lodge.
+This lodge is home to numerous trophy Red Stag world records.
 If you are looking for a trophy Red Stag, Elk, Chamois or Tahr, this is the hunting destination you have been dreaming of.

 This New Zealand trophy Red Stag hunting lodge has been in the family for about two decades.
 3,000 acres of rugged remote hunting land filled with free range and preserve trophy game.
 The property hunts like it is 6,000 acres.
 An excellent road system criss crossed the mountainsides creating excellent access for all physical levels.

 Because of numerous client referrals and repeat clientele you will want to plan this hunt in advance.
 You will arrive as a guest and leave as family.
 Precisely why they enjoy a reputation for excellence with a feel of home.

 New Zealand boasts one of the most amazing places in the world for scenic beauty and adventure touring.
 Since we have traveled to New Zealand on numerous occasions and we work with the finest locals on the ground, we will build the perfect custom itinerary for your family.